UK labels US metal tariffs 'absurd'

 - Cosmetics

-This would see many everyday items become more expensive for shoppers in the UK, as shops pass on increased import prices.
+It could lead to many every day items becoming more expensive for shoppers in the UK, as shops pass on increased import prices.